Dog-like cat: Abyssinian

 Abyssinian cats are known for demanding attention and showing depression if left alone too often.
-The closeness to their owners causes some of them to respond positively to feline leash-training.
+The closeness to their owners causes some of them to respond positively to feline leash training.
 Unlike most cats, Abyssinians often show interest in water rather than a fear of it.
 A frequently active breed, Abyssinians will often climb upon their owners and perch upon their bodies to see.
 They also tend to welcome the company of friendly-minded dogs.

 Veterinarian Joan O. Joshua has said the "dog-like attachment to the owners" of Abyssinians causes "greater dependence on human contacts".
 This stands in contrast to the mere "tolerant acceptance of human company" based on "comforts" that multiple other breeds display.
 With their interest in playing with their owners combined with their curious intelligence, Abyssinians are nicknamed the "Clowns of the Cat Kingdom."

 Burmese

 The Burmese breed typically displays the dog-like attachment seen in Abyssinians.
 They both also share the combination of high intelligence and tendency to stay close that makes training them to be on a leash practical.
 The Burmese are persistently more vocal than other breeds, this leading VCA Animal Hospitals to state that the typical one "enjoys engaging in conversation".
 Their energetic nature also encourages play to an extent far more commonly associated with dogs.

-American and British breeders have developed distinctly different standards for the Burmese, a situation that's unusual among pedigreed cats, and the British type has attracted the colloquial title of 'European Burmese'.
-Many modern cat registries, however, don't recognize the difference between subtypes given the high degree of similarity between the cats' behaviors.
-However, their physical appearance can vary widely between those groups.

 Maine Coon

 Maine Coons are, according to Academy of Veterinary Nutrition Technicians President Kara Burns and Dr. Lori Renda-Francis, "often referred to as 'dog like'."
 This description is not only due to their large size and stature but also because of the cats' usually pleasant mannerisms plus their tendency to closely follow their owners and obey them.
 Maine Coon cats additionally are often trainable given their intelligence and affectionate nature.
 The felines have large and silky coats yet grooming is made easier given their desire to be frequently handled.
-According to the Cat Fanciers' Association, Maine Coons offer "hours of enjoyment with their antics", though they are "intrusive" since "[w]ithout question" the cats "want to be [a] part of everything".
+According to the Cat Fanciers' Association, Maine Coons offer "hours of enjoyment with their antics but can at times be intrusive.
+Without question they want to be part of everything".